AKROGIS/Facility-Processing/New Schema Migration/facility migration todo.md

   - `select TRLSTATUS, TRLFEATTYPE, count(*) from gis.TRAILS_LN_evw where FACLOCID is not null group by TRLSTATUS, TRLFEATTYPE order by TRLSTATUS, TRLFEATTYPE`
 * Compare TRLUSE with FMSS.TRLUSE
   - `select t.TRLUSE, f.TRLUSE from gis.TRAILS_LN_evw as t join FMSSExport as f on t.FACLOCID = f.Location`
+* Photos for 91051 from LACL 2012 are not in the DB
+* Find Kantishna OHV photos and deploy to ATCHLINK location (or delete the records)
+* Add additional photos from T:\Projects\fmss\photos to database (find 16 photos listed in trail_photos in old facilities db)

 Issues to discuss (Team):